openshift/openshift-origin-design/designs/administrator/future-openshift/console search/index.md

 Ability to search on specific resources
 ![Search](img/search-3.png)

-Directing to the details page of the selected resourcen search result
+Directing to the details page of the selected resource's search result
 ![Search](img/search-4.png)

 Adding in a filter option to remove the categories within the search results, and allow users to narrow the search themselves